The Mandarin Oriental reinvents the Viennese palace by wagering on Asian intimacy in a Baroque shell.

 Who we recommend it to

 We recommend the Mandarin Oriental to travellers seeking an intimate palace rather than a grand chain hotel.
-It’s an address for couples on a cultural weekend, opera and museum buffs, business travellers dodging Innere Stadt conventions.
-Families find their place thanks to family rooms, but the atmosphere stays hushed, geared towards adults.
+It’s an address for couples on cultural weekends, opera and museum lovers, business travellers wanting to avoid Innere Stadt conventions.
+Families find their place thanks to family rooms, but the atmosphere remains hushed, designed for adults.

 The building